btantlinger/wp-plugin-base/README.md

    - ADMIN_INIT: Admin-specific initialization
    - READY: After everything is loaded (wp_loaded hook)

-Components can now be registered for specific lifecycle events by implementing the `register_on()` method.
+Components are registered for specific lifecycle events by implementing the `register_on()` method.

 ### 8. Component Registration

-The Plugin Base uses a component-based architecture where functionality is encapsulated in classes that implement the `ComponentInterface`.
+The Plugin Base uses a component-based architecture where functionality is encapsulated in classes that implement the `Component` interface.
 This interface defines four key methods:

 #### Component Interface Methods